efejzic/Hypothesis_Testing/README.md

 	X1 1  78 12.88 1.59 -0.08 -0.33   0.18 2.05  11.9 12.9 13.95

 o	The SRS for this new population is 78.
 After the removal of the lowest outlier of 2.4 g/dL, the histogram for population Hb_B_S does not reflect any extreme values.
-We have failed to reject the null hypothesis after the outlier was removed, so all values fall within normal bounds. o	The new mean is 12.88 g/dL, the standard deviation is now 1.59 and the IQR is 2.05 g/dL.
+We have failed to reject the null hypothesis after the outlier was removed, so all values fall within normal bounds.

+o	The new mean **is 12.88 g/dL** , the standard deviation is now 1.59 and the IQR is **2.05 g/dL**.
 Q3, or the 75th percentile, is 13.95 g/dL and Q1, or the 25th percentile, 11.9 g/dL.
 The skewness is a negative value of -0.08 indicating a distribution skewed slightly left with a longer tail that is pulled by a few lower values.
 The kurtosis has a negative value of -0.33 which indicates lighter tails, with fewer values in the tails and more values close to the mean and reflects a flatter or platykurtic shape more than a normal distribution.

 **_Population Hb_A_S and Hb_B_S side by side_**